 - Who are these people and which SM platform did most of them come from?

-- Investing in good content is important but which content is working?
+- Investing in enjoyable content is important but which content is working?

 - Which social-media outlets are the most cost effective?